gjchong25/notes/django2.md

 </form>
 ```

-It’s important to notice the `name` attribute on each input as this is what serves as the key to index into the `request.POST` dictionary.
+These are forms that will be used for creating new users and logging users in, respectively.
+The `placeholder` element is just to be nice to our users, telling them what each field is for.
+The actually important thing to notice the `name` attribute on each input as this is what serves as the key to index into the `request.POST` dictionary.

 Next, We’ll import the `authenticate` and `login` functions from Django with `from django.contrib.auth import authenticate, login`.
-Then we’ll create a view named `login_` (notice the underscore due to the `login` function existing) containing:
+Then we’ll create a view named `login_view` containing:

 ```python
 def login_(request):